jmigpin/editor/README.md

 SaveAllFiles: saves all files<br>
 ReloadAll: reloads all filepaths<br>
 ReloadAllFiles: reloads all filepaths that are files<br>
+FileManager: open a filemanager (external) at the active row directory<br>
+RowDirectory: open row with the active row directory: useful when editing a file and want to access the file directory contents<br>
 Exit: exits the program<br>

 Note: Some row commands work from the layout toolbar because they act on the current active row (ex: Find, Replace).